KainNhantumbo/bug-tracker-api/readme.md

 ## Project status

 This project still under development.
-Further details of its bulding, software architecture and features will be given later.
+Further details of its bulding, software architecture and features will be given as the app grows.

 ### Current features